Proven and Fighting for You

 Support Community Policing for Safe Streets and Invest in First-Class Emergency Response - Support community policing so dangerous speeders, domestic violence and other critical safety issues can be proactively addressed.
 Ensure career Fire/EMS services have the staffing, equipment and training our community deserves.

 Support Opportunities for Jobs that Pay - When County tax dollars are being invested into projects, we should ensure the jobs created are paying wages that people can make a living from.
 We also need to turbo-charge career and training classes at both Frederick Community College and workforce development services.
-We need to expand partnerships with our labor unions who offer incredible apprenticeship programs where young-adults can learn trade skills that pay a family wage in only a few years time.
-We only compete when people have the skills to do so!

 Prioritize Transportation that Works for us - Advocate to improve pedestrian crossings for residents (US 40 is dangerous to cross!).
 We need Sunday bus service!
 We need additional para-transit services!
 We need to hit the gas on additional bus shelters and ensure the construction funding stays in the state budget for the US Route 15 safety upgrades.

-Expand Mental Health Resources for our Students - Our kids and young adults need our support and that means expanding student mental and behavioral health resources for all (ever try to get a therapist appointment for a child?
+Expand Mental Health Resources for our Students - Our kids and young adults need our support and that means expanding student mental and behavioral health resources for all (ever try to get a new therapist appointment for a child?
 It’s really hard!)

 Smarter, Greener Services - Expand to weekly recycling pick-up; plant more street trees; and encourage farm-to-table food services so all residents have access to healthy, nutritious meals.
 There are a lot of great things happening here, but we need to make is as convenient as possible for people to participate in them.